 The developing common law right of privacy goes beyond the mere unauthorized use of one's portrait.
 It extends to any unreasonable intrusion on one's private life.
-The Restatement of Torts provided that, . . . "any person who unreasonably and seriously interferes with another's interest in not having his affairs known to others or his likeness exhibited to the public is liable to the other."
+The Restatement of Torts provides that, "any person who unreasonably and seriously interferes with another's interest in not having his affairs known to others or his likeness exhibited to the public is liable to the other."
 However, the common law right to privacy was never intended to interfere with the constitutional guarantees of freedom of speech and freedom of the press, including the public's right to know about matters of legitimate public interest and to be informed about the lives of public figures.
 Although not specifically spelled out in the U.S. Constitution, the Supreme Court has recognized that there is a federal constitutional right to personal privacy.
-The Court found in Griswald v.
+The Court found in Griswold v.
 Connecticut that the right to privacy is implicit in the Bill of Rights which prohibits various types of unreasonable governmental intrusion upon personal freedom.

-The Bill of Rights contained in the United States Constitution, including the First Amendment's protection of the freedom to associate and the Fourth Amendment's protection against unreasonable search and seizure, provide a philosophical and legal basis for individual privacy rights for federal employees.
+The Bill of Rights contained in the United States Constitution, which includes the First Amendment's protection of the freedom to associate and the Fourth Amendment's protection against unreasonable search and seizure, provides a philosophical and legal basis for individual privacy rights for federal emplovees.
 The Fourteenth Amendment applies this privacy protection to actions taken by state and local governments affecting their employees.
-The privacy rights of individuals working in the private sector are not directly controlled by the Bill of Rights however, because challenged employer actions are not governmental actions.
-Limited employee privacy rights in the private sector are provided by state constitutions, statutes, case law and collective bargaining agreements.11
+The privacy rights of individuals working in the private sector are not directly controlled by the Bill of Rights,